 Shoulder Labral Repair and Stabilization

-The shoulder Labrum is a fibrous cartilage which lines the ball-and-socket shoulder joint to provide stability and cushioning.
-It is a triangular, rigid, fibrocartilage tissue which surrounds the shoulder blade.
-An injury to the Labrum can cause dislocation or subluxation along with shoulder pain.
+The shoulder labrum is a fibrous cartilage which lines the ball-and-socket shoulder joint to provide stability and cushioning.
+It is a triangular, rigid, tissue that surrounds the shoulder blade.
+An injury to the labrum can cause dislocation or subluxation along with shoulder pain.

-The Labral tear is the most common injury to the Labrum; it can be caused by traumatic accidents, congenital laxity, or arthritis.
+A labral tear is the most common injury to the labrum; it can be caused by traumatic accidents, congenital laxity, or arthritis.
 The two most common types of tears of the Labrum are SLAP tears and Bankart tears.
-A SLAP injury tears the biceps tendon from the glenoid whereas a Bankart injury dislocates the arm by displacing the Humerus.
+A SLAP injury tears the biceps tendon from the glenoid, whereas a Bankart injury dislocates the arm by displacing the Humerus.

 Depending on the severity of the tear, a torn Labrum can be reattached through minimally invasive or open labral repair shoulder surgery.